Therp/social/mail_hide_chatter_send_message/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module was written to hide the Send Message button on the chatter/
+This module was written to hide the Send Message button on the chatter.

-his is usefull for installations which do not want to send messages outside of the organisation, but still want the ability to log notes and, where applicable, see messages received on a model record.
+This is usefull for installations which do not want to send messages outside of the organisation, but still want the ability to log notes and, where applicable, see messages received on a model record.